Hansy1999/Fudan-Statistical-Computing/README.md

 For [Homework 7](.\homeworks\hw7\hw7.html), no score received yet.

-## Notes

-These pdf's are [notes](.\notes) taken in class, with ugly handwriting and chaotic typesetting, hope you don't mind.

 ## R in class

 These [R code](.\R_in_class) are what is displayed in class by the professor.